Lu0928/DSA4213-Assignment3/README.md

 ## 🛠️ Experimental Setup

-[cite_start]The key hyperparameters used for the training process are detailed below[cite: 24]:
+The key hyperparameters used for the training process are detailed below:

 | Hyperparameter              | Full Fine-Tuning | LoRA Fine-Tuning |
 | --------------------------- | ---------------- | ---------------- |